 Walking along the edge of the stream, the dogs have a paddle in the shallow water.
 The water levels are lower this year with an unusually dry winter but the dogs still appreciate a splash.

-I clear the patch of ground for the campfire, scraping back the deep leaf litter to uncover the damp ground below.
-Collecting firewood wood in this section is straight forward due to the large brash piles stacked high with varying sized twigs and logs that have been here since last winter.
+I clear the patch of ground for the campfire, scraping back.
+The deep leaf litter to uncover the damp ground below.
+Collecting firewood wood in this section is straight forward due to the large brush Piles stacked high with varying sized twigs and logs that have been here since last winter.

 The birch logs are easy to cut and split as I prepare a few for the campfire.
 In my bag I always carry varying firelighting materials, today I’m using birch bark, which is a reliable tinder in my opinion.